23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 zero waste bathroom essentials - shower

-Imagine a shower without any plastic bottles – believe it or not, it’s possible!
+Imagine a shower without any plastic bottles in it – believe it or not, it’s possible!
+Plastic-free versions of most haircare, and eco-friendly alternatives to shower products are easily found in local stores or online.

-Soap – Instead of shower gel in a plastic bottle, switch to bar soap.
-Better yet, buy soap without any packaging – available at natural food stores and Whole Foods.
+Soap – Instead of body wash in a plastic bottle, switch to bar soap.
+Better yet, buy soap without any packaging – it’s often available at natural food stores and Whole Foods.

-Shampoo – Instead of shampoo in a plastic bottle, switch to a shampoo bar or dry shampoo.
+Shampoo – Instead of shampoo in a plastic bottle, switch to shampoo bars or dry shampoo.
 Or refill your shampoo bottle at your local co-op!

 This 3-in-1 bar is good for wash, shower and shave – all in one bar!

-Bath Brushes & Scrubbers – Go plastic free by using natural loofahs, agave cloths, beechwood bath brushes and other natural scrubbers.
+Bath Brushes & Scrubbers – Continue your zero waste mission by using eco-friendly bathroom accessories like natural loofahs, agave cloths, beechwood bath brushes and dry body brushes.

 Discover my favorite zero-waste kitchen products too!